alexyin0978/chihkaiyin.blog/post/beginners-vitest-with-react.md

 ## Custom render function

-Before diving into CASE - UI section, let’s test if we can successfully render the component in the test file first.
+Before diving into CASE - basic UI testing with <App /> section, let’s test if we can successfully render the component in the test file first.
 Let’s use `App.tsx` as our first example.

 ### Our first test suite